Run Linux on Windows 10 with VirtualBox

 If your motherboard does not support hardware virtualisation, you will only be able to install the 32-bit instance of your chosen guest OS.

-Download and install VirtualBox, and then downloading the latest Linux Mint ISO.
+Download and install VirtualBox, and then download the distribution of your choice.
+I downloaded the latest Linux Mint ISO.
 The 64-bit version should be fine.

 Create a new virtual machine